Technology Assurance Group

 5. Prepare a clear, concise presentation that tells a compelling story about your partnership

-While the specific structure of a QBR may vary depending on your client's needs, here's a general framework that works well for most MTSPs:
+While the specific structure of a SBR may vary depending on your client's needs, here's a general framework that works well for most MTSPs:

 1. Review of Previous Quarter

-Start by recapping the goals set in the last QBR and discussing the progress made.
+Start by recapping the goals set in the last SBR and discussing the progress made.
 Highlight key achievements, address any shortcomings, and provide context for the metrics you're presenting.

 2. Current State Analysis